A life as a martyr to his dream

 To what ends will Griffith go to attain his dream?
 In 2012, Berserk is an old anime series and it’s likely you will already know the answer to that question.
 Do you have a dream?
 What are the limits of your ambition?
 10 years later, I still don’t have the answers.
 This is the first time I’ve re-watched Berserk and, quite frankly, it’s a masterpiece.

-10 replies on “A life as a martyr to his dream”
+10 responses to “A life as a martyr to his dream”

 This part of Berserk has been sitting on my mind for a while.
 Griffith is one of my favorite characters and I really love his pure-minded pursuit of his ambition.
 I also believe believe in the conceit that friends are people who are my equals, not ones who make my dreams their own.
 Truly this was a turning point in the series.